juliohm1978/kubernetes-nfs-volume-provisioner/README.md

   storageClassName: sc01
 ```

-When the `init-perms` annotation is `true`, the controller will attempt create the subdirectories `/subpath/default-myclaim`.
+When the `init-perms` annotation is `true`, the controller will attempt to create the subdirectories `/subpath/default-myclaim`.
 It will use the values from `uid`, `gid` and `mode` to adjust directory owner and permissions.
 If this initialization step fails, the PV will not be created.

 These annotations allow PVs to be fully provisioned, making sure its volume directories exist on the remote NFS server with the correct owner and permissions.